spritetong/cmkabe/README.md

 Specify a full Clang triple like
 `x86_64-pc-windows-msvc`, `aarch64-unknown-linux-gnu`...,
-or `native` for the host OS's triple,
+or `native` for the host OS triple,
 or other simple vendor/architecture string(s) defined by the project's Makefile.

 Default is `native`.